Estimation of a Two-component Mixture Model with Applications to Multiple Testing: Concluding remarks

 We conclude this section by outlining some possible future research directions.
-Construction of two-sided confidence intervals for $\alpha_0$ remains a hard problem as the asymptotic distribution of $\hat{\alpha}_0^{c_n}$ depends on $F$.
+Construction of two-sided confidence intervals for $\alpha_0$ remains a hard problem as the asymptotic distribution of $\hat{\alpha}_0^{c_n}$ depends on the unknown $F$.
 We are currently developing estimators of $\alpha_0$ when we do not exactly know $F_b$ but only have an estimator of $F_b$ (e.g., we observe a second i.i.d.~sample from $F_b$).
-Investigating the asymptotic properties of $\tilde{\alpha}_0$ is an interesting future direction.
+Investigating consistent alternative ways of detecting the ``elbow'' of the function $\gamma d_n(\hat{F}_{s,n}^{\gamma},\check{F}_{s,n}^{\gamma})$, as an estimator of $\tilde{\alpha}_0$, is an interesting future research direction.
 As we have observed in the astronomy application, formal goodness-of-fit tests for $F_s$ are important -- they can guide the practitioner to use appropriate parametric models for further analysis -- but are presently unknown.
 The $p$-values in the prostate data example, considered in Section \ref{sec:prostate}, can have slight dependence.
-Therefore, investigating the performance and properties of the methods introduced in this paper under appropriate dependence assumptions on $X_1,\ldots, X_n$ is an important direction of future research.
+Therefore, investigating the performance and properties of the methods introduced in this paper under appropriate dependence assumptions on $X_1,\ldots, X_n$ is another important direction for future research.